baxterdax/MuTTE/README.md

 X-API-Key: tenant_api_key
 ```

-For a full list of endpoints, check the [API Documentation](docs/).
+For the full API, see `docs/api.md` and `docs/sending-emails.md`.
+Swagger annotations are included inline.

 ## Need Help?